Published date

 “It’s important for us to hear a range of perspectives as we work to understand, develop and care for the iconic high country,” says LINZ Chief Executive Gaye Searancke.

-For more information on the group, including profiles on the members, visit the website.
+More information on the group, including profiles on the members.

 A large group of people sitting around a board room table